andreamazzai/ml/docs/_docs/20-ram.md

 ### Primi studi

-Il [canale Reddit](https://www.reddit.com/r/beneater/) dedicato ai progetti di Ben Eater è stato fondamentale in questo mio percorso.
+Il <a href = "https://www.reddit.com/r/beneater/" target = "_blank">canale Reddit</a> dedicato ai progetti di Ben Eater è stato fondamentale in questo mio percorso.

-Dal [primo articolo letto](https://www.reddit.com/r/beneater/comments/crl270/,8_bit_computer_memory_bootloader_and_display/) avevo tratto queste note:
+Dal <a href = "https://www.reddit.com/r/beneater/comments/crl270/,8_bit_computer_memory_bootloader_and_display/" target = "_blank">primo articolo letto</a> avevo tratto queste note:

 > Addressable memory - so the idea here is to have 16bit's of addressable memory (about 65KB).
 This would greatly expand the capabilities compared to the 16 bytes of Ben's PC.
 This would affect the following things